patrick-kidger/diffrax/docs/api/solver.md

 !!! note

-    The type of solver chosen determines how the `terms` field of `diffeqsolve` should be laid out.
+    The type of solver chosen determines how the `terms` argument of `diffeqsolve` should be laid out.
 Most of them demand that it should be a single `AbstractTerm`.
 But for example [`diffrax.SemiImplicitEuler`][] demands that it by a 2-tuple `(AbstractTerm, AbstractTerm)`, to represent the two vector fields that solver uses.

     If it is different from this default, then you can find the appropriate structure documented below, and available programmatically under `<solver>.term_structure`.